 Prepare your body for your challenging 5,000m ascents by spending a day at Dingboche.
 Take a hike to Nagarjun Hill that lies next to the village.
 The climb to this hill does not involve any technical maneuvers.

 It is a straightforward hike with excellent views of Himalayan peaks and glaciers.
 You get close-up views of Island peak, Imja Glacier, Cholatse, and Kantega plus panoramic views of the three highest mountains in the world - Makalu (5th highest) and Lhotse (4th highest).

 After taking in the views and clicking pictures head down back to the village.

 Take a gentle ascent north-east of Dingboche and hit the trail to Chukkung.
 After leaving Dingboche you feel the altitude gain as Chukkung lies at a higher elevation.

-Chukkung lies below the Island Peak Base Camp and during climbing season it’s usually filled with climbers attempting to summit Island Peak.
-Head to a teahouse and take rest.
+Chukkung lies below the Island Peak Base Camp and during the climbing season, it’s usually filled with climbers attempting to summit Island Peak.
+Head to a teahouse and take a rest.
 Tomorrow is a big day as you will be crossing Kongma La, the first and the highest of the 3 passes.
-Overnight in Chukkung.